 ‘The approval process also has its own hierarchy, first the ERs engineers check consultants determination and if ok, approved by team leader and referred to regional directorate.
 Then regional directorate assesse the documents and again refer to deputy general director and general director finally gives its approval.
 As we can see the process need more time and resource’.
 Senior engineer of ERA.

 Secondly, poorly presented submissions/lack of particulars mentioned as cause for assessment delay.
 Clearly and properly articulated and combined claim make the assessment process easier and fast.
 Andy (2011) in his book clearly stated that the claimant shall be considered their claim presented before the court which means as they have to compiled there claim in good manner to convince the judge.
 The same thing for the engineer if the document is good, the engineer will happy and feels comfortable and assess the claim easily without getting bored.

 Thirdly, late submission of claims by the contractors/engineer waits for final information from contractor is the third reason for the delay.
 The engineer has the right to ask the contractor for more clarification if the submitted document is unclear and biased.
-The contractors also responsible to resubmit the requested document timely, between this forth and back process the assessment time extend beyond the expected one. mentioned as the least cause for delay on the assessment process respectively.
+The contractors also responsible to resubmit the requested document timely, between this forth and back process the assessment time extend beyond the expected one.

+Insufficient personnel to process the assessment and delay analysis methods used by contractor different with the method used by the engineer are mentioned as the least cause for delay on the assessment process respectively.

 4.6 Delay Claim Analysis Techniques

 Table4.
 14 Delay claim analysis techniques